simanfathima/WebApp-Using-Streamlit/README.md

-# Data Science WebApp using streamlit and python
+# WebApp using streamlit and python
 # Aim:

 -Build interactive web application with Streamlit and Python in just 100 lines